 Invite your colleagues to join.
 Do you have any colleagues that you think would benefit from using this site?
 If so, please invite them to join us.

 Start a group or classroom.
 It only takes a few moments to create your group devoted to an education-related topic or area.
 Groups are great for team collaboration and discussion.
 Use this section to collaborate with colleagues, as class space for assignment distribution or discussion, or as a space for small group assignments and collaboration.
-Watch the demo video above to learn how to quickly develop your own stream-based or virtual classroom.
+Watch the demo video above to learn how to quickly develop your own stream-based classroom.

 Create interactive learning experiences for your students.
 When we started building the lesson delivery portion of Pedagogue, we knew that we wanted to allow educators to create interactive learning experiences, instead of the status quo.
 I am proud to say we were able to make this happen.
 Pedagogue gives educators the power to create, share and reuse interactive learning experiences and assessments while leveraging over 30 learning content templates.
 Watch the demo video above to find out how to create, share and reuse interactive learning experiences on Pedagogue.
 Visit the following page to find descriptions of the learning content templates that we offer.

 Send messages.
 It’s easy for educators to send messages to each other through Pedagogue.
 Like other social media sites, you can use it as another layer of communication